yomidevs/local-audio-yomichan/README.md

 that can backfill cards from any custom URL, including this local audio server.

-## Optional Steps: Online Forvo Audio Sources
+## Optional Steps: Online Forvo Audio Source
 To increase audio coverage, I recommend including an extra [Forvo audio source](https://learnjapanese.moe/yomichan/#bonus-adding-forvo-extra-audio-source).
 Although the audio is fetched online, this vastly improves coverage compared to the